 These are students who are in recovery and have been verified as having a chemical dependency on drugs or alcohol.

-If a student seems dazed, confused, or is unresponsive, please call the Campus Police emergency number, ext.
-2333, to assist the student.
+If a student seems dazed, confused, or is unresponsive, please call the Campus Police emergency number, 925-969-3000, to assist the student.
 These may be a sign of diabetic shock.

 Although these symptoms are sometimes invisible they may affect the student in a multitude of ways.
 The symptoms have a tendency to come and go, but they continue to progress.
 Understanding the fluctuations that may occur in the student's behavior makes it easier to understand variations in classroom performance.

 Students of short stature will have in-classroom access problems similar to those of a student in a wheelchair.